nicholasnet/QueueBundle/README.md

     php console idb_queue:database

 This will generate the necessary files in your `cache/output` folder, which you will need to move to appropriate location.
-Then define a service which definition will be shown during command run.
+Then define a service which definition will be shown during end of the command run.

-Command assumes that you are running Doctrine with annotation config.
-If you are using any other format for configuration then you will have to make necessary adjustment in generated code.
+Command assumes that you are running Doctrine (ORM or ODM) with annotation config.
+If you are using any other configuration format then you will have to make necessary adjustment in generated code.

 Furthermore if you want to use **relational database** then you will need `"doctrine/orm"` if you want to use **MongoDB** then you will need `"doctrine/mongodb-odm"` and `"doctrine/mongodb-odm-bundle"`.